bijington/blog/_posts/2023-07-20-building-a-sliding-puzzle-in-dotnet-maui-part-4.md

     - "MauiUiJuly"
 ---

+*This post is part of the [Building a sliding puzzle game in .NET MAUI]({% post_url 2023-07-20-building-a-sliding-puzzle-in-dotnet-maui-part-0 %}) series that is aimed at guiding you through building a simple sliding puzzle game in .NET MAUI.*

-*This post is part of the [MAUI UI July](https://goforgoldman.com/posts/maui-ui-july-23/) community series of blog posts and videos, hosted by Matt Goldman.
+*This post is also part of the [MAUI UI July](https://goforgoldman.com/posts/maui-ui-july-23/) community series of blog posts and videos, hosted by Matt Goldman.
 Be sure to check out the other posts in this series!*

 ## What we will be covering in this post